Chillax-ORG/chillaxdocs/Writerside/topics/VencordFaq.md

 * Your window should now be `transparent` or `see through` etc.

 * Now you may want to add a bit of blur to make things readable in the `container__037ed`.
-  However, discord uses electron, and we have found it to work differently on different OS, and the window manager of your OS also plays a vital role here.
+  However, discord uses electron, and we've found it to work differently on different OS, and the window manager of your OS also plays a vital role here.
   So, the below CSS snippet may or may not work properly (*Translucence is enabled in window manager level*).